IDAES/idaes-pse/docs/dmf/dmf-cli.rst

     8c55 data C         2019-04-29 17:28:58
     9cbe data D         2019-04-29 17:28:59

 The find-specific options add filters.
-In the example above, the find filters for files that were modified after the given date and time.
+In the example below, the find filters for files that were modified after the given date and time.

 .. code-block:: console